mh-shuvo/quick-php/README.md

 ## Fetatures

 * Implement Login Functionalities
-    - We have to connect the project with the database
+    - We have to connect the project with the database -- done
-    - Create a table for `users` table to maintain all of users accounts
+    - Create a table for `users` table to maintain all of users accounts --  done
-    - We have to build login page
+    - We have to build login page --done
-    - Implement login functionalities
+    - Implement login functionalities --done
+    - Session handling using Service Container --done
+    - Separate ConsoleDatabase handling for Command lines --done

 * Category
     - Create `categories` table